jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

    .. figure:: images/rqi-acrn-config-vm0-settings.png

 #.
 Settings "VM1": Enable all the cpu_affinity.
-   You can press ``+`` to increase CPU ID.
+   You can press :kbd:`+` to increase CPU ID.
-   This doesn't mean to attach all CPU to the VM and CPU number can be adjusted later.
+   This doesn't mean to attach all CPUs to the VM.
+The CPU number can be adjusted later.

    .. figure:: images/rqi-acrn-config-vm1-settings.png

 #.
-Settings "VM2": Setup RT flags and enable all the cpu_affinity.
+Settings "VM2": Set up RT flags and enable all the cpu_affinity.

    .. figure:: images/rqi-acrn-config-vm2-settings1.png